Simple Square wave to Sine Wave Converter

 Single Stage RC Network Circuit

-In the above circuit, a single-stage RC filter is shown where a single resistor and a single capacitor is used.
+In the above circuit, a single-stage RC filter is shown where a single resistor and a single capacitor are used.
 The above circuit is pretty simple.
 The capacitor gets charged depending on the status of the square wave.
 If the square wave in the input is in a high position, the capacitor will get charged, and if the square wave is in a low position, the capacitor gets discharged.

 Square to Sine Wave Converter Circuit Diagram